home-assistant/home-assistant.io/source/_integrations/recovery_mode.markdown

 of the last time it did start.

 When this happens, Home Assistant will start in **Recovery mode** using this integration.
-In this mode, nothing is loaded, but it does give you access to the Home Assistant frontend, settings and add-ons.
+In this mode, no user configured integrations are loaded, but it does give you access to the Home Assistant frontend, settings and add-ons.

 This gives you the possibility to correct the issue and restart Home Assistant